The Sebright chicken is a small but dynamic bird.

-The particular strain of bird will affect the egg laying capacity since some strains have low fertility problems.
+The particular strain of birds will affect the egg-laying capacity since some strains have low fertility problems.

 Sebrights are raised as purely ornamental or show birds.

-The hens are very rarely broody and yet the best hatching ratios are obtained with a broody hen; so a surrogate mother may be the best solution.
+The hens are rarely broody, yet the best hatching ratios are obtained with a broody hen, so a surrogate mother may be the best solution.

 Known Health Issues

-This tiny little bird can come with some big health issues.
+This tiny little bird can come with some significant health issues.

-The hens rarely go broody so chicks would have to be raised under incubation or another broody if that is your goal.
-However, Sebright chicks have a very high mortality, so raising them can be frustrating and heartbreaking too.
+However, Sebright chicks have a very high mortality rate, so raising them can be frustrating and heartbreaking.

-Some males can be born infertile or with low fertility, whether or not this is related to ‘hen feathering’ is not known.
+Some males can be born infertile or with low fertility.
+Whether or not this is related to ‘hen feathering’ is unknown.

-The males are ‘hen feathered’ this means they do not have hackle or sickle feathers to denote their sex.
+The males are ‘hen feathered,’ which means they do not have hackle or sickle feathers to denote their sex.

-The breed is especially susceptible to Mareks’ disease so will need to be vaccinated at source to mitigate the possibility of an outbreak.
+The breed is especially susceptible to Mareks’ disease, so it will need to be vaccinated at source to mitigate the possibility of an outbreak.

 Is The Sebright Right For You?

-They are small and dainty but fly extremely well, so really should be confined for their own safety.
+They are small and dainty but fly exceptionally well, so they should be confined for their safety.